 Special Case – Windy Conditions

 Since The Two is a roomy tent, it also presents a pretty high profile to winds.
 Thus, if you can find a more sheltered area, this will be helpful in windy weather.
 Depending on the stakes you brought, ground conditions, and wind speed, you may want to put large rocks over the stakes to help them hold.
-The Two has 2 additional pullouts (black with reflective stripes) which can be used to attach additional guy lines to for more support in windy conditions.
+The Two has 6 additional pullouts (black with reflective stripes) which can be used to attach additional guy lines to for more support in windy conditions.
+If you anticipated unusually windy conditions, we recommend you prepare 2 – 4 lines by cutting 5-foot long lengths and tying loops in each end.
+This way, should you find yourself in windy conditions, you can easily loop them onto the black tieouts and stake them out.
 In windy conditions, you may choose to stake the two corners on the windy side all the way to the ground, to minimize the intrusion of the wind into the shelter.

-The two large mesh pockets are provided to keep your small items from getting lost inside the tent.
+The large mesh pocket on the rear wall is provided to keep your small items from getting lost inside the tent.
 There is a small, movable loop on the clothesline located in the ridge, which you can use to hang a flashlight from for reading or other nighttime activities requiring light.
 The roomy vestibule provides a sheltered area to keep your gear, shoes, etc. without taking up interior space in the tent.
 In fair conditions, the vestibule can be furled for better views and ventilation.
 Since The Two is a single-wall shelter to save weight, it is prone to condensation in certain conditions.
-More ventilation (staking the corners high, leaving the vestibules open) will generally minimize condensation.
+More ventilation (staking the corners high, leaving the vestibule open) will generally minimize condensation.
 In the case of condensation, you can just use a handkerchief to wipe down the shelter, then take it out during your lunch break to air out.